I have never been a morning person.

 After two hours, the routine repeated itself.
 And two hours later, we headed to lunch together where we used to have a coffee after lunch.
 And two hours later we had the coffee machine again and, sometimes, even two hours later, at the end of the day.
 Not to mention some 'courtesy' invites after some meetings where you wanted to have an informal one-to-one talk with some colleague.

 What did that mean?
 I naturally embedded in my daily routine (and diet) around six coffee shots a day.
 No wonder why I kept going to sleep late and the morning routine of getting into the office as late as possible was reinforced.

 Did I deliberately choose that behavior or diet?
 Definitely not.
-I rather embraced it as a normal pattern followed by the people I was surrounded all day long.
+I rather embraced it as a normal pattern followed by the people I was surrounded by all day long.

-Had the people around me have been following a healthier routine or diet, had they have been entertaining conversations about possibilities, change, inspiring success stories, self-discipline or personal challenges instead of complaints, self-delusion, frustration, and victimhood, I would have developed a totally different mindset about taking control of my life and the courage to take action rather than conforming with the status quo and compromising with the comfort zone.
+Had the people around me been following a healthier routine or diet, had they been entertaining conversations about possibilities, change, inspiring success stories, self-discipline, or personal challenges instead of complaints, self-delusion, frustration, and victimhood, I would have developed a totally different mindset about taking control of my life and the courage to take action rather than conforming with the status quo and compromising with the comfort zone.

-I'm not trying to blame anyone about why I did what I did.
+I'm not trying to blame anyone for why I did what I did.
 I have just realized, after many years, why I behave the way I did and how you, regardless of who you are or what you do, are exposed to the tyranny of the external environment and its impact on what you do, how you do it and, most importantly, why you think you cannot do anything different.

 But you only discover this fact AFTER you are out of the 'sedative environment' you are today.
 Whatever it is.